espdev/csaps/docs/manual.rst

     spline = csaps(x, y)
     spline = csaps(x, y, smooth)

-In this case the smoothing spline will be computed and returned.
+In this case the smoothing spline will be computed for given data and returned as an instance of `ISmoothingSpline` based class.

+The example for univariate data:

 .. jupyter-execute::